xerolinux/XeroSite/docs/docs/mkdocs-install.md

       link: https://fosstodon.org/@xerolinux
 ```

 That's it for now.
 I will be updating this post as I learn more.
-Still need to figure out why the `rss` plugin keeps failing among many other things.
-I am just starting with this...
+Still need to figure out a few things.
+I am just starting with this.
+Thanks to [**@JustAGuyLinux**](https://github.com/drewgrif){:target="_blank"} for helping out a little hehe.